ocpu/Boxlin/README.md

 ## Object

-This method will most likely be the one you will use as the object is the instance of your mod.
-So if you need the instance anytime it is right there.
+The object method has the advantage to the class method that the object is the instance of your mod.
+You can read up on objects [here][kt-o].

 ```kotlin
 import net.minecraftforge.fml.common.Mod